plausible/wordpress/readme.txt

 Please make sure you make a backup of your database before updating any version to ensure that none of your data is lost.

 == Changelog ==

+= 2.6.2 =
+* Added: TranslatePress "different domain per language" (Multiple Domains) compatibility.
+Each language domain can be mapped to its own Plausible Analytics dashboard, just like WPML.

 = 2.6.1 =
 * Added: info icons linking to the documentation for Cloaked Affiliate Links, Query Parameters, View Your Stats in Your WordPress Dashboard, Track Analytics for User Roles, Show Stats Dashboard to